-Writing a research paper can be a challenging process.
+Writing an abstract for a research paper can be a challenging process.
 There are multiple sections that may confuse you if you have no prior experience.
 It can overwhelm you, and might even make you prone to missing out on very specific details.

 For now, let’s just zoom in on the very first section – the abstract.
 It is the first portion of any research paper that gives a quick overview of what you are focusing on in your paper.
 A research paper usually explores complex terms, briefs on the background and academic relevance, provide analysis and in-depth points on the conclusions.

 So How to Begin with Writing an Abstract?

 Before anything, you must remember to only curate the abstract after finishing the rest of your entire research paper.
 Plan in sections before you start writing an abstract.
 Don’t be discouraged if it doesn’t happen in one go.
 Take the time to do enough research, take in citations and derive results.

 Depending on whether you are replicating a previous study, you may have to add the citation.
 This is not a fixed case as it varies on the type and depth of your research.

 After that, you begin writing rough abstracts by using keywords.
 Remember to keep the abstract between 120-300 words.
 Some even exceed up to 500 depending on the methodology, the branches of conclusions and implied results.